Scientific Name

 Toxicity of Euphorbia misera

-All Euphorbias produce a white milky sap that is toxic and can cause irritation to the skin and eye.
-It is best to keep the plants away from children and pets.
+All Euphorbias produce a toxic white milky sap and can irritate the skin and eyes.
+Therefore, it is best to keep the plants away from children and pets.

 Links